 2007 NHMRC Review

 In 2006, NHMRC undertook a systematic review of the evidence for the efficacy and safety of fluoride interventions.
 This review focused on sources that could be used to deliver fluoride to the Australian community including drinking water, milk, salt and topical fluoride treatments.
 The review considered possible benefits and harms of these different sources of fluoride.
-The full reports are A Systematic Review of the Efficacy and Safety of Fluoridation Part A and A Systematic Review of the Efficacy and Safety of Fluoridation Part B.
+The full reports are available on the Australian Government web archive: A Systematic Review of the Efficacy and Safety of Fluoridation Part A and A Systematic Review of the Efficacy and Safety of Fluoridation Part B.

 NHMRC’s 2016 Evidence Evaluation includes and builds on the 2007 NHMRC review.